Freshpet (FRPT)

 14. Is Now The Time To Buy Freshpet?

-Freshpet’s business quality ultimately falls short of our standards.
-Although its revenue growth was exceptional over the last three years, it’s expected to deteriorate over the next 12 months and its projected EPS for the next year is lacking.
+Freshpet isn’t a terrible business, but it doesn’t pass our bar.
+Although its revenue growth was impressive over the last three years, it’s expected to deteriorate over the next 12 months and its projected EPS for the next year is lacking.
 And while the company’s volume growth has been in a league of its own, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-Freshpet’s P/E ratio based on the next 12 months is 42.8x.
-This multiple tells us a lot of good news is priced in - we think there are better stocks to buy right now.
+Freshpet’s P/E ratio based on the next 12 months is 49.1x.
+At this valuation, there’s a lot of good news priced in - we think other companies feature superior fundamentals at the moment.